Premonoidal and Kleisli double categories: Kleisli double categories and premonoidality

-In \cite[Theorem 1]{HF} a 1-1 correspondence between left strengths on a pseudomonad $T$ on a monoidal bicategory $\B$, on one side, and of ``extensions of canonical actions of $\B$ on itself'', on the other, are proved.
-The latter notion comprises a left action $\B\times\B_T\to\B_T$, where $\B_T$ is the corresponding Kleisli bicategory.
-In Table 1 on p.16 of {\em loc. cit.} the correspondence is listed between the underlying axioms of left strengths, on one hand, and of extensions of the canonical actions, on the other hand.
-In \coref{strength-action-HF} we recovered (one implication of) the cited theorem.
-The data in the mentioned Table give insight on how much work on checking the axioms is one spared of by working in a double categorical setting and assuming the existence of companions.
-Namely, in the double categorical setting it is sufficient to check one of the four groups of axioms listed in Table 1, the one referring to the pseudo(double)functor property.
+In the next subsection we are going to prove a partial converse to \thref{strength-action}.
+It is a double categorical version of \cite[Theorem 7.2]{HF2}, where a 1-1 correspondence between left strengths on a pseudomonad $T$ on a monoidal bicategory $\B$, on one side, and of ``extensions of canonical actions of $\B$ on itself'', on the other, are proved.
+The latter notion comprises a left action $\B\times\B_T\to\B_T$, where $\B_T$ is the corresponding Kleisli bicategory, and an icon.